contrib/contrib/README.md

 }
 ```

 You can also create a command as an object with a "steps" array to allow you to also provide a description ("desc") of the command.
+The description is displayed both when running the command and in `contrib help`.

 ```json
 {